GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 In order to succeed as a drop-in replacement, all attributes, functions, modules, and classes which exist in ``numpy`` must also exist within ``gain``.
-Efforts were made to reuse as much of ``numpy`` as possible, such as with regard to the type system.
+Efforts were made to reuse as much of ``numpy`` as possible, such as its type system.
 As of GA v5.1, arrays of arbitrary fixed-size element types and sizes can be created and individual fields of C struct data types accessed directly.
 GAiN is able to use the ``numpy`` types when creating the GA instances which back the ``gain.ndarray`` instances.

 GAiN follows the owner-computes rule [Zim88]_.
 The rule assigns each computation to the processor that owns the data being computed.
 Figures